Seanchristine/mit-6.001/README.md

 # mit-6.001
-# This is about my study in mit 6.001.
+ This is about my study in mit 6.001.
-# I will put my pset here.
+ I will put my psets here.